lucadellasantina/ObjectFinder/docs/index.md

 ## ObjectFinder

 ![app_icon_big.png](https://lucadellasantina.github.io/ObjectFinder/docs/app_icon_big.png)
-##  Recognize 3D structures in MATLAB®
+##  Recognize 3D structures in image stacks

 ### What is ObjectFinder?
-Symphony is a MATLAB program that allows recognition of small structures within three-dimensional image stacks.
+Symphony is a MATLAB® program that allows recognition of small structures within three-dimensional image stacks.
 It is especially suited for neuroscience research, where it can be used to detect fluorescently-labeled synapses in image stacks acquired using confocal or super-resolution microscopes.

 ### Tuned for speed
 ObjectFinder takes full advances of your computer's CPU by fully implementing multi-threaded search inside the 3D volume.
 On a computer with 8 cores this is an 8X fold speed bump!